 How to re-enter people into a journey or playbook campaign

-If you are modifying a journey, the first step is to set the People can be in journey setting to one of the following:
+If you are modifying a journey, you'll first need to set the People can be in journey setting to one of the following options:

 • More than once, and enter multiple times.

-Next, take a look at your entry criteria (People enter when).
-You’ll need to take different approaches depending on whether or not your entry criteria uses “occurs” conditions.
+You’ll need to take different approaches depending on whether or not your entry criteria is using occurs conditions.

 Entry criteria with an "occurs" condition

-If the entry criteria contains an “x activity occurs” condition, then the person can only re-enter the journey/playbook when they perform the activity (meet the entry criteria) again.
+If the entry criteria contains an occurs condition, then the person can only re-enter the journey/playbook when they perform the activity again.

-NOTE: For connected data sources, when you perform a backfill of activities, any activities that are older than 6 hours will not quality for "occurs" conditions.
+NOTE: When you perform a backfill of activities for connected data sources, activities older than 6 hours will not quality for occurs conditions.

-• No change is made to the entry criteria and the person performs the activity again, the person will re-enter the journey (provided you have your People can be in journey selection set to one of the options highlighted above).
+• If the entry criteria remain unchanged and a person performs the activity again, they will re-enter the journey (if your People can be in journey setting allows it).

-• A change is made to the entry criteria (such as adding an additional condition), the person will not re-enter the journey (unless they perform the activity again).
-This applies regardless of whether the journey is switched OFF then back ON, or remains ON when you modify the entry criteria.
+• If you modify the entry criteria (like adding a new condition), the person will not re-enter unless they perform the activity again.
+This rule applies whether the journey is switched OFF and back ON or stays ON.

-• The journey is switched OFF then back ON, the person will not re-enter the journey (unless they perform the activity again).
+• If the journey is switched OFF and then ON again, the person will only re-enter if they perform the activity again.

 Entry criteria without an "occurs" condition

-If the entry criteria is based on a field value or a “has occurred”-type condition, modifying the entry criteria or switching a campaign ON/OFF will affect people differently.
-Read the scenarios below to learn which approach will be most suitable for your needs.
+If the entry criteria is based on a field value or a has occurred condition, changing the criteria or turning a campaign ON/OFF will affect people in different ways.

 Modify the entry criteria while the journey/playbook is switched ON